-First, there are the actual trip operators - This is generally your best option.
+First, the trip operators - they are your best option.
 They own their equipment; yachts, camps, boats, etc. They hire, train and manage their staff.
 They schedule and implement their trips.
-They control, and are responsible for their operations.
-They should be properly incorporated, fully insured companies, as is Acute Angling.
-Buy a trip from us and you know that you have contracted with the responsible entity.
-We own, operate, outfit, organize and ultimately sell our own trips.
+They control, and are responsible for their operations and logistics.
+They must be properly organized, fully insured companies, as is Acute Angling.
+Buy a trip from us and you are secure in knowing that you have contracted with the responsible entity.
+We are totally vertically integrated and own, operate, outfit and organize our trips.
 There are no layers of fluff (excuses) between you and your trip.
-We will deliver what was promised - or we'll make it good.
-We've been doing so for over twenty years now.
+We deliver what was promised - or we make it good.
+We've been doing so for over 25 years.

-Then there are the outfitters - This is a somewhat loosely defined term that essentially means someone who puts your trip together.
-Some outfitters charter periods of time, or even a single week, on yachts or camps owned (and usually operated) by others.
-Frankly, we have to admit that there are a few good ones who will dependably provide a decent peacock bass fishing package.
-There are also a few not so good ones.
-What's the difference?
-In order for an outfitter to deliver what's promised, he must control the operation you'll be fishing with.
-If not, there's a layer of fluff (the nebulous cloud for excuses) between what you were promised and what was delivered.
-Outfitters often deal with a minimum group size.
-If they don't achieve it, the operator won't accept the group and they may cancel - sometimes just weeks or even days before your trip!
-Some outfitters are betrayed by their operators - a better deal came up - a cheaper way to do something presented itself - the boat broke!
+Then there are the outfitters — A somewhat loosely defined term for an organizer.
+Most of them charter time (even a single week) on yachts or camps owned (and operated) by others.
+Although a few good outfitters exist, most are not very dependable.
+What's the problem?
+In order to deliver what's promised, an outfitter must control the operation you’re fishing with.
+If not, there's that nebulous cloud of excuses between what you were promised and what was delivered.
+Outfitters may be forced to cancel - sometimes weeks or even days before a trip because they’ve been betrayed by the owner/operators - a better deal came up - too few people in the group - the boat broke!
 If your outfitter has no control over his operator, you have no control over your trip.

-What about the good ones?
-Well they're good, but they're generally pretty expensive.
-There are two separate and independent entities that need to make a profit, so there's always an extra layer of cost.
-Check prices carefully before you select a trip from an outfitter.
-Acute Angling simply outfits its own operated trips - one single entity, one set of books to keep so only one layer of pricing, no layer of fluff - and no excuses.
+And the good ones come at a price—a higher one.
+They're generally quite expensive because there are two separate entities that need to make a profit, leaving you with an extra layer of cost.
+Check prices before you select a trip.
+Acute Angling simply uses its own wholly-owned operations - one entity, one set of books, one layer of pricing, no fluff - and no excuses.

 Here are a few of the questions you should ask;